Global Deep Forecasting with Patient-Specific Pharmacokinetics: Discussion

-\textbf{Future Work}.
-Future work will consider adaptations to the concentrator log-normal function to enable more flexible concentration curves.
-Future work will also consider expanding our pharmacokinetic encoder with functions relevant to other medication administration methods, such as intravenous injections.
-Finally, another interesting line of research is determining how to leverage the advantages of the global forecasting model with patient-specific $k_a$ values for new patients. \acks{This work was partially supported by the NIH award R01HL141916.
-The authors wish to thank Dr.\ Frank Guyette, Dr.\ Leonard Weiss and Dr.\ Gilles Clermont for their guidance and informative conversations.}
+\acks{This work has been partially supported by the NIH awards R01NR013912 and R01DK131586, and NSF awards 2406231 and 2427948.
+The authors wish to thank Dr. Frank Guyette, Dr. Leonard Weiss and Dr. Gilles Clermont for their guidance and informative conversations.}